US State Privacy Laws

 California’s framework is covered in detail on the California page.
 In brief: the CCPA (2018) as amended by the CPRA (2020) created the nation’s first dedicated privacy enforcement agency (CPPA) alongside the rights and protections described in the overview above.
 New regulations on automated decision-making, insurance data, and cybersecurity audits took effect January 1, 2026.[3]

-Beyond the comprehensive law: 4th Amendment / surveillance — CalECPA requires a warrant for electronic communications, metadata, and device data, the strongest state electronic-privacy statute; plus the Reader Privacy Act and CalOPPA.
-Data brokers — the DELETE Act and DROP one-stop deletion platform.
-AI — SB 243 companion-chatbot safeguards (in force Jan 1, 2026) and the CCPA ADMT regulations.
-Age verification — CAADCA (enjoined) and SB 976 social-media “addiction” law (permanently enjoined December 2025); AB 1043 OS-level age assurance (effective Jan 1, 2027).
+Beyond the comprehensive law: 4th Amendment / surveillance: CalECPA requires a warrant for electronic communications, metadata, and device data, the strongest state electronic-privacy statute; plus the Reader Privacy Act and CalOPPA.
+Data brokers: the DELETE Act and DROP one-stop deletion platform.
+AI: SB 243 companion-chatbot safeguards (in force Jan 1, 2026) and the CCPA ADMT regulations.
+Age verification: CAADCA (enjoined) and SB 976 social-media “addiction” law (core addictive-feeds and default-privacy provisions upheld by the Ninth Circuit in September 2025, taking effect in 2026); AB 1043 OS-level age assurance (effective Jan 1, 2027).
 No adult-content age-verification statute.
-Police surveillance tech — CalECPA requires a warrant for electronic communications, metadata, and device data (and covers cell-site simulators); ALPR data held by the Highway Patrol is capped at 60 days (SB 34), with pending limits on out-of-state/federal sharing.
+Police surveillance tech: CalECPA requires a warrant for electronic communications, metadata, and device data (and covers cell-site simulators); ALPR data held by the Highway Patrol is capped at 60 days (SB 34), with pending limits on out-of-state/federal sharing.
 Proposed: AB 1883 (workplace surveillance tools), AB 1898 (workplace AI disclosure), plus CIPA, data-broker, precise-geolocation, and ~10 AI bills.[52][53][47][38][49]

 Virginia – VCDPA